LucaMaggiolo/CFC-CRF/README.md

 - **`Utils`**: Utilities functions used by the method.

 ##Data and Results
 - data: contains the original image data of the two considered datasets (Vaihingen and Potsdsam) and the poseriors obatined from the CNN models.
-Note: as a working example only the data corresponding to Vaihingen in combination con U-net are made available at this link: .
 - Tensor-Clusers_data: location where the multiscale tensors and clustering partitions are stored.
-A precomputed working example is available.
 - results: directory where to store the results of CFC-CRF.

+Note: A working example corresponding to Vaihingen in combination con U-net is available at this link: https://drive.google.com/drive/folders/1OCw7Oa6Mbj-SbvslDACXnZBUprQDYVsg?usp=sharing .

 ####Run the scripts